-On January 4, 2022: Somaliland intelligence officers detained freelance online journalist Abdisalan Ahmed Awad following a raid on his home in Hargeisa and was held in undisclosed location for five days.
+On January 4, 2022: Somaliland intelligence officers detained 1freelance online journalist Abdisalan Ahmed Awad following a raid on his home in Hargeisa and was held in undisclosed location for five days.
 According to Abdisalan and colleagues, his arrest followed his postings on social media that criticised Somaliland authorities for jailing Abdimalim Muse Oldon, a local social activist currently detained in Somaliland.
 He was freed five days later and was not charged.

-On January 12, 2022: Somaliland police in Aynaba detained Horn Cable TV reporter, Ali Adan Dirir after a morning raid on his apartment in Aynaba town following a reporting assignment in which he covered the distribution of drinking water trucking donated by a popular clan elder for the rural families affected by the desert locust and droughts.
-The police officers also confiscated and and held at the police station until 15 January when, and without a lawyer, a local judge ordered his release since the police failed to provide adequate charges.
+On January 12, 2022: Somaliland police in Aynaba detained 2Horn Cable TV reporter, Ali Adan Dirir after a morning raid on his apartment in Aynaba town following a reporting assignment in which he covered the distribution of drinking water trucking donated by a popular clan elder for the rural families affected by the desert locust and droughts.

 The police officers also confiscated and damaged the journalist's camera and laptop.
-Dirir told SJS that he was interrogated
+Dirir told SJS that he was interrogated and held at the police station until 15 January when, and without a lawyer, a local judge ordered his release since the police failed to provide adequate charges.

-On January 20, 2022: , Galmudug's Guriel police commissioner, Osman Ali Hudey detained two freelance reporters Abdulkadir Abdullahi Mohamed and Mohamed Abdiweli Tohow in Guriel town after they have covered news stories about the recent operations conducted by Somali 'Gorgor' commandos deployed into the region by the Federal Government of Somalia.
+On January 20, 2022: , Galmudug's Guriel police commissioner, Osman Ali Hudey detained 3two freelance reporters Abdulkadir Abdullahi Mohamed and Mohamed Abdiweli Tohow in Guriel town after they have covered news stories about the recent operations conducted by Somali 'Gorgor' commandos deployed into the region by the Federal Government of Somalia.
 According to the journalists, they were held at the Guriel police station until Saturday night 22 January when they were freed without charges.